Information regarding browser or device support

 Mark Steber

-Qualifying Surviving Spouse is for people who have recently lost a spouse and are supporting a dependent child.
+The qualifying surviving spouse filing status is for people who have recently lost a spouse and are supporting a dependent child that lives in the home.

 Your filing status is a direct result of your current marital status.
 Meaning, you’re either married and can file jointly or separately, or you are unmarried and able to file as single, qualifying surviving spouse, or head of household.